The Kroger (NYSE:KR) PT Raised to $31.00

 In other The Kroger news, SVP Calvin J. Kaufman sold 14,425 shares of the stock in a transaction on Wednesday, June 23rd.
 The shares were sold at an average price of $39.51, for a total transaction of $569,931.75.
 Following the transaction, the senior vice president now directly owns 272,963 shares of the company’s stock, valued at $10,784,768.13.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Also, VP Carin L. Fike sold 2,000 shares of the stock in a transaction on Monday, April 12th.
 The stock was sold at an average price of $37.96, for a total transaction of $75,920.00.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders have sold 38,425 shares of company stock valued at $1,469,672.
 1.35% of the stock is owned by corporate insiders.

-A number of institutional investors have recently bought and sold shares of the business.
-Eubel Brady & Suttman Asset Management Inc. grew its position in shares of The Kroger by 102.4% in the first quarter.
-Eubel Brady & Suttman Asset Management Inc. now owns 609,768 shares of the company’s stock valued at $21,946,000 after purchasing an additional 308,434 shares during the last quarter.
+Institutional investors have recently bought and sold shares of the business.
+Eubel Brady & Suttman Asset Management Inc. increased its position in The Kroger by 102.4% during the first quarter.
+Eubel Brady & Suttman Asset Management Inc. now owns 609,768 shares of the company’s stock worth $21,946,000 after buying an additional 308,434 shares during the last quarter.
 Wealthfront Advisers LLC grew its position in shares of The Kroger by 22.7% in the first quarter.
 Wealthfront Advisers LLC now owns 82,103 shares of the company’s stock valued at $2,955,000 after purchasing an additional 15,188 shares during the last quarter.
 Dimensional Fund Advisors LP grew its position in shares of The Kroger by 6.4% in the fourth quarter.
 Dimensional Fund Advisors LP now owns 10,505,747 shares of the company’s stock valued at $333,644,000 after purchasing an additional 630,889 shares during the last quarter.
 Mercer Global Advisors Inc. ADV grew its position in shares of The Kroger by 13.3% in the first quarter.
 Mercer Global Advisors Inc. ADV now owns 192,349 shares of the company’s stock valued at $6,923,000 after purchasing an additional 22,630 shares during the last quarter.
 Finally, Achmea Investment Management B.V. grew its position in shares of The Kroger by 14.9% in the fourth quarter.
 Achmea Investment Management B.V. now owns 307,137 shares of the company’s stock valued at $9,754,000 after purchasing an additional 39,723 shares during the last quarter.
 82.30% of the stock is currently owned by hedge funds and other institutional investors.

 The Kroger Co operates as a retailer in the United States.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.
 Its combination food and drug stores offer natural food and organic sections, pharmacies, general merchandise, pet centers, fresh seafood, and organic produce; and multi-department stores provide apparel, home fashion and furnishings, outdoor living, electronics, automotive products, and toys.